-Professor Rao Tummala holds the Joseph M. Pettit Chair in Electronics Packaging in the School of Electrical and Computer Engineering and holds a joint faculty appointment in the School of Materials Science and Engineering at Georgia Tech.
-He is also the Founding Director of an NSF Engineering Research Center (ERC) called the Microsystems Packaging Research Center (PRC) pioneering the Second Law of Electronics (the first being Moore's Law) by his System-On-Package (SOP) vision.
+Professor Rao Tummala held the Joseph M. Pettit Chair in Electronics Packaging in the School of Electrical and Computer Engineering and a joint faculty appointment in the School of Materials Science and Engineering at Georgia Tech from 1993-2019.
+He was also the Founding Director of an NSF Engineering Research Center (ERC) called the Microsystems Packaging Research Center (PRC) pioneering the Second Law of Electronics (the first being Moore's Law) by his System-On-Package (SOP) vision.
 The PRC is currently the largest and most comprehensive microsystems packaging research, education and industry collaboration Center involving 200 students and 15 faculty from ECE, ME, ChE and MSE departments, and 40 global companies from the U.S., Europe and Asia.
-He is also a Georgia Research Alliance Eminent Scholar.
+He was also a Georgia Research Alliance Eminent Scholar from 1993-2019.

 Prior to joining Georgia Tech, Prof. Tummala was a Fellow at IBM Corporation where he invented a number of major technologies for IBM's products for displaying, printing, magnetic storage, and packaging.
 He was the lead materials scientist pioneering the industry's first flat panel display in the 1970s and was the technical leader and program manager for the industry's first R&D in multi-chip-module (MCM) leading to the first 61-layer, low-temperature, co-fired ceramic (LTCC) in 1980s.
 He was the Director of IBM's Advanced Packaging Research laboratory responsible for IBM's Strategy and Programs in the U.S., Europe and Japan before accepting a research center directorship at the Georgia Institute of Technology in 1993.